 The "Swamp Fox" Spirit Lives

-In the war for American independence, Francis Marion (the “Swamp Fox”) led his militia force in lightening raids against the redcoats and their supply lines, disrupting the British “Southern Strategy” designed to finish off the pesky American Colonists.
+In the war for American independence, Francis Marion (the “Swamp Fox”) led his militia force in lightning raids against the redcoats and their supply lines, disrupting the British “Southern Strategy” designed to finish off the pesky American Colonists.
 By thwarting the ability of northern advancement, Francis Marion’s actions arguably prevented the British from crushing the rebellion and ending the war.

 Shut off from the Continental Army’s command structure and support, Marion’s success in pinning down the Brits relied on his own tactical ingenuity as well as sheer grit and determination in providing food, horses, ammunition and motivation for his rag tag group of civilian soldiers.

 Fighting seemingly insurmountable odds, Marion and other American patriots became the first and last colony to fight for, and win, independence from the British Empire.